aadityadhruv/website/index.md

 Hi, I am Aaditya Dhruv, a student at the University of Illinois at Urbana-Champaign, studying Computer Science.
 <br>
 <br>
-My main interests lie in Systems Programming and Networking Engineering.
+My main interests lie in Systems Programming and Network Engineering.
 I am also interested in Linux, open-source software, and self-hosting.
 In fact, this website is [open-source](https://github.com/aadityadhruv/website) and is hosted on my Linux homelab!
 <br>
 <br>
 I enjoy tinkering around in my homelab, learning new technologies and hosting various [services](https://dashboard.aadityadhruv.com) instead of relying on 3rd-party software.